rjpontefract/homebrew-beebasm/README.md

 homebrew-beebasm
 ================

-A homebrew formula for A home-brew formula for Rich Talbot-Watkins' portable 6502 assembler with BBC Micro style syntax
+A homebrew formula for Rich Talbot-Watkins' portable 6502 assembler with BBC Micro style syntax